criskell/osdev_rust/README.md

 # osdev_rust

 A toy operating system developed in Rust for hobby and study purposes.
 The main idea is to work using existing crates, such as `linked_list_allocator`, to later create my own solutions in the areas I am studying.
 This allows me to evolve within a controlled environment, supported by ready-made tools while conducting experiments.
+To improve my studies, I try to extensively document several lines of code using my own words, increasing my active study practice.

 ## How to test